 If you’ve made a “bark” recipe before a lot of this will look familiar.
 It’s really quite easy!

-- Add pretzels.
+• Add pretzels.
 Place them in an even layer on the warm chocolate.

-- Chill.
+• Chill.
 Place the cookie sheet in the fridge to set fully, which usually takes a couple of hours.

-How long does Caramel Apple Bark last?
+How Long Does Caramel Apple Bark Last?

-Other Fall Desserts
+Other Great Fall Desserts

 Caramel Apple Bark